Lake Nyos disaster: Effects on survivors

 Reporters in the area described the scene as "looking like the aftermath of a neutron bomb."
 One survivor, Joseph Nkwain from Subum, described himself when he awoke after the gases had struck:

 I could not speak.
 I became unconscious.
-I could not open my mouth because then I smelled something terrible ...
-I heard my daughter snoring in a terrible way, very abnormal ...
-When crossing to my daughter's bed ...
+I could not open my mouth because then I smelled something terrible[...]
+I heard my daughter snoring in a terrible way, very abnormal[...]
+When crossing to my daughter's bed[...]
 I collapsed and fell.
-I was there till nine o'clock in the morning (of Friday, the next day) ... until a friend of mine came and knocked at my door ...
+I was there till nine o'clock in the morning [the next day, Friday][...] until a friend of mine came and knocked at my door[...]
 I was surprised to see that my trousers were red, had some stains like honey.
-I saw some ... starchy mess on my body.
-My arms had some wounds ...
-I didn't really know how I got these wounds ...
-I opened the door ...
-I wanted to speak, my breath would not come out ...
-My daughter was already dead ...
+I saw some[...] starchy mess on my body.
+My arms had some wounds[...]
+I didn't really know how I got these wounds[...]
+I opened the door[...]
+I wanted to speak, my breath would not come out[...]
+My daughter was already dead[...]
 I went into my daughter's bed, thinking that she was still sleeping.
-I slept till it was 4.30 in the afternoon ... on Friday (the same day).
-(Then) I managed to go over to my neighbours' houses.
-They were all dead ...
-I decided to leave ... (because) most of my family was in Wum ...
-I got my motorcycle ...
-A friend whose father had died left with me (for) Wum ...
-As I rode ... through Nyos I didn't see any sign of any living thing ...
-(When I got to Wum), I was unable to walk, even to talk ... my body was completely weak.
+I slept till it was 4:30 in the afternoon[...] on Friday [the same day.
+Then] I managed to go over to my neighbours' houses.
+They were all dead[...]
+I decided to leave[...] [because] most of my family was in Wum[...]
+I got my motorcycle[...]
+A friend whose father had died left with me [for] Wum[...]
+As I rode[...] through Nyos I didn't see any sign of any living thing[...]
+[When I got there] I was unable to walk, even to talk[...] my body was completely weak.

 Following the eruption, many survivors were treated at the main hospital in Yaoundé, the country's capital.
 It was believed that many of the victims had been poisoned by sulphur-based gases.
 Poisoning by these gases would lead to burning pains in the eyes and nose, coughing and signs of asphyxiation similar to being strangled.

 Interviews with survivors and pathologic studies indicated that victims rapidly lost consciousness and that death was caused by asphyxiation.
 At nonlethal levels, can produce sensory hallucinations, such that many people exposed to report the odor of sulfuric compounds when none are present.
 Skin lesions found on survivors represent pressure sores, and in a few cases exposure to a heat source, but there is no evidence of chemical burns or of flash burns from exposure to hot gases.